 Additionally, around 40% of surveyed businesses had more than 80% of their customer data stored across separate systems within the organisation.

-This state of affairs within a business ties into something vital to the bottom line, customer retention.
+This is customer data duplication and fragmentation.
+This problem existing within a business ties into something vital to the bottom line, customer retention.
 Since acquiring a new customer costs 5 to 25 times as much as keeping an existing one, leveraging existing client databases for recurring sales and preventing customer churn are important points of focus.
 Simply in terms of overall business operations, having a consolidated view allows for a customer retention team to be notified quickly when someone is about to drop and to take action with all the relevant details immediately available.

 Bringing together all the disparate data points on a customer is also a potential marketing boon that can open up new avenues of actionable customer insights.
 In a comprehensive report, Seth Earley dissects the anatomy of a Customer Data Platform and defines it as essentially a "single customer view specifically built to work for the marketing team".
 The high impact benefits that this provides is the ability to bring together and process enough signals to create a vision of a customer’s or potential customer’s “electronic body language”.